pallets-eco/flask-sqlalchemy/docs/index.rst

    .. method:: first()

-      Return the first result of this query or `None` if the result doesn’t contain any row.
+      Return the first result of this query or `None` if the result doesn’t contain any rows.
 This results in an execution of the underlying query.

 Utilities